Consumer Finance Terms Glossary Glossary of Consumer Finance Terms

 Base Rate – The interest rate set by the Bank of England.
 This is the rate charged to banks for lending from the Bank of England.
 The base rate and how it may change in the future has a direct influence on the interest rate a bank may charge the consumer on a loan or mortgage.

-Business Loans – A loan specifically for business and generally based on the businesses past and likely future performance.
+Business Loans – A loan specifically for business and generally based on the businesses past and likely future performance. content offers a great option, view it here.

 Car Loan – A loan specifically for the purchase of a car.